frkatona/ObsidianSync/Music/Tim Recording.md

 - Go over song notes
 	- Everybody's Looking
 		- Re-sing to make it better without the obvious autotune sound
-			- check to see how much could be brought back just from re-newtoning
+			- check to see how much could be brought back just from re-NewTone-ing
 		- Check the creative license on the drum parts and the bass motif aren't overstepping
 		- New takes are about as good vocally, but should present more/better tuning opportunities
 	- Hammer's Gonna Fall